loucz/Automotive_Sales_Forecasting/README.md

 The forecasts are monthly and their time horizon is 12 months ahead.
 The brands for which the sales forecasting is performed are four (TOYOTA, AUDI, OPEL, FORD).
 The predictions concern aggregatively all the passenger vehicle models of each brand.

-The following steps are followed
+The following steps are followed:

 ### 1 Data Importing and Manipulation
 #### 1.1 Import Monthly Sales Data